se-panfilov/anarchy-engine/apps/showcases-desktop/EULA.md

 ## Defined Terms

-**“Distribution Channels”** means any store, marketplace, platform, launcher, website, installer, physical media, or other mechanism used now or in the future to distribute the Software, regardless of provider.
+“**Distribution Channels**” means any store, marketplace, platform, launcher, website, installer, physical media, or other mechanism used now or in the future to distribute the Software, regardless of provider.

-**“Consumer”** means an individual acting wholly or mainly outside their trade, business, craft or profession.
+“**Consumer**” means an individual acting wholly or mainly outside their trade, business, craft or profession.

-**“Business User”** means a user who is not a Consumer.
+“**Business User**” means a user who is not a Consumer.

 ## Severability